dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-inserting-and-deleting-data/limiting-data-modification-functionality-based-on-the-user-vb.md

 Let s get started!

 > [!NOTE]
 > ASP.NET 2.0 s membership system provides a standardized, extensible platform for creating, managing, and validating user accounts.
 Since an examination of the membership system is beyond the scope of these tutorials, this tutorial instead "fakes" membership by allowing anonymous visitors to choose whether they are from a particular supplier or from our company.
-For more on membership, refer to my [Examining ASP.NET 2.0 s Membership, Roles, and Profile](http://aspnet.4guysfromrolla.com/articles/120705-1.aspx) article series.

 ## Step 1: Allowing the User to Specify their Access Rights